ibarchenkov/ecto_stream_factory/README.md

 import MyApp.Factory
 ```

-For a regular Elixir project you can import the factory in every test module with [ExUnti.CaseTemplate](https://hexdocs.pm/ex_unit/ExUnit.CaseTemplate.html).
+For a vanilla Elixir project you can import the factory in every test module with [ExUnti.CaseTemplate](https://hexdocs.pm/ex_unit/ExUnit.CaseTemplate.html).
 Create a file `test/support/case.ex` and add:
 ```elixir
 defmodule MyApp.Case do